NickColley/design-of-forms/src/evolving-a-design/size-and-shape-of-documents-and-forms/index.md

 organisations (e.g. order forms, invoices, delivery notes, packing slips, advice notes and statements of account) the size and layout of these documents should conform to British Standard 1808:1951 Sizes and Recommended Layout of Commercial Forms, whenever official requirements permit this.
-This Standard specifies the overall dimen- sions of this type of form, and the position for the main blocks of information, but does not attempt to lay down precise rulings or spacings.
+This Standard specifies the overall dimensions of this type of form, and the position for the main blocks of information, but does not attempt to lay down precise rulings or spacings.
 The Standard does not necessarily apply to continuous stationery.